Fees you should anticipate include:

 - UHIP (University Health Insurance Plan) - mandatory

-- Transit Pass - optional
+- Transit Pass - included at no cost

 - Books and supplies

-Student Awards provides estimated accommodation and living expenses.
+Financial Aid and Awards provides estimated accommodation and living expenses.
 Costs may vary depending on a student's personal situation and your actual costs will vary depending on your lifestyle and personal spending habits.
 Refer to the Residence Fee Schedule for the most up to date on-campus residence fees.
 The Off-Campus Living Adviser has additional information about budgeting for off-campus accommodation and living.

 Other financial information